compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step5.md

 So far, we've implemented a basic evaluator that can compute arithmetical expressions and define new constants.
 But to have a truly general purpose functional programming language, we need functions!

+In this step, we'll go over the theory of lambdas, and discuss how they can be implemented in an environment based interpreter.
-By the end of this step, you'll be able to run the following program:
+By the end of this step, your interpreter will be able to run the following program:

 ```scheme
 (define factorial (n)